metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `null`

-When set to `true`, the user login sessions will not expire until the browser is closed.
-When not set, or set to `false`, the user login sessions will expire after the amount of seconds defined in [MAX_SESSION_AGE](#MAX_SESSION_AGE) (by default 2 weeks).
+When set to `true`, the user login session will expire, when the browser is closed.
+The user login session will always expire after the amount of time defined in [MAX_SESSION_AGE](#MAX_SESSION_AGE) (by default 2 weeks).

+Also see the [Changing session expiration](changing-session-expiration.md) documentation page.

 #### `MB_SETUP_TOKEN`